shopware/docs/products/digital-sales-rooms/app-deployment/cloudflare.md

 # Deploy with Cloudflare

-In this chapter you will learn how to
+In this chapter you will learn how to deploy the frontend source code to [Cloudflare Pages](https://pages.cloudflare.com/).

-- Deploy the template to Cloudflare Pages

-## Setup
+## Prerequisites

+* Register a Cloudflare account.
+* Clone the frontend source code and push to your Github repository.
+  * Download the plugin zip.
+After extracting, you can find it inside `/templates/dsr-frontends`.

+## Deploy from local machine

 - Due to this [issue](https://github.com/nuxt/nuxt/issues/28248), just make sure your `.npmrc` file has

 ```